oracle-livelabs/analytics-ai/web-semantic-modeler/presentation-layer/create-presentation-layer.md

 ### Prerequisites

-*List the prerequisites for this lab using the format below.
-Fill in whatever knowledge, accounts, etc. is necessary to complete the lab.
-Do NOT list each previous lab as a prerequisite.*

 This lab assumes you have:
 * Access to Oracle Analytics Cloud
 * Access to DV Content Author, BI Data Model Author, or a BI Service Administrator role